google18/clang-tools-extra/docs/clang-tidy/checks/abseil-alias-free-headers.rst

 abseil-alias-free-headers
 =========================

-Flags using declarations in header files, and suggests that these aliases be removed.
+Flags ``using`` declarations in header files, and suggests that these aliases be removed.

-A using declaration placed in a header file forces users of that header file accept the specified alias.
+A ``using`` declaration placed in a header file forces users of that header file to accept the specified alias.
 Because of this, using declarations should almost never be used in a header file

-The style guide  http://google.github.io/styleguide/cppguide.html#Aliases discusses this issue in more detail
+The guidelines https://google.github.io/styleguide/cppguide.html#Aliases discuss this issue in more detail.